Baroque Modernism by Lisa Loudermilk

 Compositions aren't pre-plotted because it’s more engaging and challenging to anticipate and reassess how colors, values, and forms interact with each other.
 I make and solve complex aesthetic puzzles for a living.

 Artist statements sometimes rely on creative writing afterward to give artwork faux social/political/aesthetic/$ value.
-And there's also a lot of time to think about yourself during the hours spent watching artwork develop.
+And there's also a lot of time to think about yourself during the many solo hours spent in the studio.
+Here are various genuine ways I explain the work to myself and to viewers:

--I identify my work in the context of historical modernism - specifically minimalism and linear abstract art.
-I've even convinced myself that I have created penultimate irony by “baroquing up” minimalism.
-For me, the inevitable progression of working with minimalist principles means degrading them by compounding many lines and shapes, mixing organic textures into hard-edge linear forms, and even adding previously declassé shiny stuff.
+-I identify my work in the context of historical modernism - specifically MCM minimalism and linear abstract art.
+I would like to be a minimalist artist, but this is what comes out instead..
+So I've convinced myself that I have created brilliant irony by “baroquing up” minimalism.
+For me, the inevitable progression of working with minimalist principles decades forward means degrading them by compounding many lines and shapes, mixing organic textures into hard-edge linear forms, and even adding previously declassé shiny stuff.
+I incorporate sparkly celestial references to reinsert the natural world into classic modernism, something which was just about human achievement.

-But my art history education and original minimalist art itself are many decades surpassed.
-And MCM artists aren’t the only reasons that we all know shapes and lines.
-Our species mostly organizes itself with linear forms.
-Artists got hip to those beautiful forms over a hundred years ago.
+But original minimalist art itself is many decades surpassed and MCM artists aren’t the only reasons that we all know shapes and lines.
+Our species uniquely and commonly organizes and advances itself with linear forms.
+Artists got hip to the beauty of those forms over a century ago.
+My work hopefully is a fresh and meaningful progression in that lineage.

 -The busy energy resembles my mind struggling to complete a single five-word thought.
-But it also illustrates, for me, perfectly achieved balance and harmony of innumerable little details.
+But it also illustrates, for me, perfectly achieved balance and harmony of innumerable little details- a fantasy ideal for me.
+But whether this art is the visual output of overjazzed neurology, I do not know.

 -There is an honest origin story for any artwork I make with lines.
 There once were overwhelming circumstances and painting simple lines over and over was good therapy.
 But should that really give my work more gravita$$$?